AFRICAN CANNABIS MARKET

 African countries are well positioned to become global producers and exporters of cannabis due to equatorial location, expansive land, low cost of production, and access to ports worldwide.
 Cannabis has naturally grown in Africa since the earliest records of human use of cannabis.
 The African cannabis industry has incredible potential to bloom into the largest cannabis producer and richest hemp market in the world.
 Contact Point7 today to learn more about African Cannabis Industry opportunities.

 In 2017, Lesotho became the first country to legalize the cultivation, exportation, and use of medical cannabis in Africa.
 The land-locked country’s high altitude and irrigation system supports the prolific growth of cannabis.

 The legalization of medical cultivation and use for cannabis in South Africa is not fully established and is still a topic of discussion for the country’s policymakers.
-However, in 2018 South Africa decriminalized cultivation and consumption of cannabis for personal use only.
+However, in 2018 South Africa decriminalized the cultivation and consumption of cannabis for personal use only.

 In 2018, Zimbabwe legalized cannabis for medical use and scientific research.
-Leading up to the legalization, Zimbabweans were allowed to apply for licenses to grow cannabis for these purposes, while the health minister thoroughly reviewed each application to ensure all that were approved would contribute positively to public health and safety.
+Leading up to the legalization, Zimbabweans were allowed to apply for licenses to grow cannabis for these purposes, while the health minister thoroughly reviewed each application to ensure all licensees approved would contribute positively to public health and safety.

-In 2019, there was an overwhelmingly unanimous decision to legalize medical cannabis in Zambia for production and consumption.
+In 2019, there was an overwhelmingly, unanimous decision to legalize medical cannabis in Zambia for production and consumption.